Approximating Fixpoints of Approximated Functions: Approximated Fixpoints of Approximated Functions

 As discussed in the introduction, in many applications, it is not possible to iterate with the target function as we did in the previous section, since this function is not known exactly, but it can only be approximated.
 For example, the internal dynamics of an unknown system might be only derivable through the interaction with the system.
 As a relevant example, we outlined the \emph{model-based reinforcement learning} approach where the agent derives an approximation of the system through its experiences, meaning that it learns the dynamics of the MDP $M$ that is assumed to underlie the system's behaviour, and creates a sequence of successively more accurate approximated models $M_n$.
 It then learns the optimal value $\opts{M}$ or $\optsa{M}$ of $M$ using the approximations $M_n$.
 We will discuss this setting in more detail in \Cref{se:mdp}.

-In this section, we are, more generally, interested in the least fixpoint of some function $f$ under the assumption that we can get access only to a sequence $(f_n)$ of approximations converging to $f$.
+In this section, we are, more generally, interested in the least fixpoint of a function $f$ under the assumption that we can get access only to a sequence $(f_n)$ of approximations converging to $f$.

 \begin{assumption} Given a closed and convex set $X\subseteq\Rp^d$ with $0\in X$ where $d\in\N_0$ is a fixed arity, let $(f_n)$ be a sequence of monotone and non-expansive functions $f_n\colon X\to X$, pointwise converging to a function $f\colon X\to X$ with $\fix{f}\neq\emptyset$. \end{assumption}